duplonicus/monitor-switcher/README.md

 - **"MultiMonitorTool.exe not found"**: Ensure `MultiMonitorTool.exe` is in the same folder as `switch.ps1`
 - **Audio device not switching**: Check that your audio devices are named exactly as configured in `config.json`
 - **Monitor not switching**: Verify the display numbers in `config.json` match your setup
-- **Windows not moving**: Check that MultiMonitorTool is properly installed and accessible
 - **Admin windows not moving**: Follow the "Admin Window Movement Fix" section above to set up Task Scheduler

 ### Configuration Issues